 When a tooth is extracted, the procedure leaves behind a small hole where the tooth once was.
 This socket can be very sensitive at first, which is why your provider may recommend socket preservation to go along with your extraction.

 A socket or alveolar ridge preservation procedure involves placing a bone graft into the socket, where the tooth once was.
 The goal of socket preservation is to improve the appearance of the remaining teeth and gums and to make the process of getting a dental implant at a later visit less complicated.

-Sometimes trauma, gum disease, cracked or broken teeth and tooth decay can be too significant, and despite our best efforts to save the tooth, extractions may be the best option.
-No one wants to lose a tooth, but here at Greer Family Dental Care, we will make the process as comfortable and pain-free as possible.
+Sometimes trauma, gum disease, cracked or broken teeth, and tooth decay can be too significant, and despite our best efforts to save the tooth, extractions may be the best option.
+Here at Greer Family Dental Care, we will make the process as comfortable and pain-free as possible.